About this web site

 You can use the screenshots on your own website.
 Some useful URLs:

-(Returns a thumbnail (160x120 pixels or less) of a package's first found screenshot.
-If no screenshot was found then a dummy image will be returned along with the HTTP code 404.) - http://screenshots.debian.net/screenshot/PACKAGENAME
+(Returns a thumbnail (160x120 pixels or less) of the package's most recently uploaded screenshot.
+If no screenshot was found then a dummy image will be returned along with the HTTP code 404.)

-(Returns a screenshot (800x600 pixels or less) of a package.
+(Returns a screenshot (2000x2000 pixels or less) of a package.
 If no screenshot was found then a dummy image will be returned along with the HTTP code 404.)

 Uploading new screenshots